Display Firebase Data on HTML Page

 }

-I believe it then gets the object from the Firebase Database, and then *ngFor iterates through the object to give me the content
+I believe it then gets the object from the Firebase Database, and then *ngFor iterates through the object to give me the content, userNames and timestamps for each message.

 If there's something wrong with this answer, please let me know as I'm still quite new to this.